yani5752000/lighthouse-web-notes/README.md

 Let's start by adding a title to our README.
 Insert the following Markdown code as the first line of your README file.

 # Farid Asadpour's Notes

+## Summary

+This repository contains all of the notes taken by [Your Name] for the Lighthouse Labs Web Development Bootcamp.

+....taken by [Farid Asadpour](https://github.com/yani5752000) for the [Lighthouse Labs](https://www.lighthouselabs.ca/)